shubhangi1309/netflixGPTDiwali2024/README.md

 For adding User's Display Name in Sign Up form
 Manage Users > Update a user's profile
 Fetch Movies from TMDB

+-------------EPISODE 15----------
+solve bug => user able to access /browse without authentication I will have to add useEffect of Body C. to such a place where it comes inside
+Router Provider and is accessible by entire app
+Inside Header component it makes sense we'll remove navigation from everywhere lese since onAuthStateChange will take care of it